krvspacetime/gcliparser-frontend/README.md

+# Google Sheets Clipboard Parser

 ## Project Overview

-This project is designed to provide a robust solution for managing data using Google Sheets as a backend.
-It leverages modern web technologies to create an efficient and user-friendly interface.
+This project is designed to provide a robust solution for navigating Google Sheets using a web-based UI.
+It leverages modern web technologies to create an efficient and user-friendly interface to search and select rows of data to be copied to a clipboard.

 ## Technologies Used